Field of Study Home

 This course presents an introduction to the structure of English words of classical origin, including most common base forms and rules by which alternate forms are derived.

 PHILOS XL 154B

 This course examines philosophical problems surrounding moral responsibility and free will, using contemporary and classical readings in an attempt to better understand kind of freedom required for moral agents.

 This course is designed to provide students with an understanding of the sociological approach to the study of cities and communities by applying urban theories and qualitative research methods.

 COM LIT XL 191W

-A focused look at American short stories from their beginnings through the twentieth century, tracing distinctive American themes and values.
+An advanced exploration of American short stories from their beginnings through the twentieth century, tracing distinctive American themes and values.
 This course will include the works of authors Edgar Allan Poe, Charlotte Gilman Perkins, Edith Wharton, Jean Toomer, Ernest Hemingway, and Eudora Welty.

 COM LIT XL 191EX

 This course examines the Existentialist tenet that "existence precedes essence"—that humans are alive before their lives take on meaning, and that we, according to our decisions, determine who we are.

 This course surveys major civilizations of Asia, Africa, Europe, and the Americas from 3,500 BC to 600 AD, with a focus on the rise of agricultural civilizations based on cities.